QaisZainon/Learning-Coding/README.md

 # Learning Coding
-A place where i dump/back-up all the files and scripts that i have worked on to learn coding <br />
 Relevant links <br />
 Automated the Boring Stuff - https://automatetheboringstuff.com/ <br />
 HTML Dog - https://htmldog.com/ <br />